Parameterized Complexity of Diameter: Introduction

-Concerning FPT~in~P, \di{} can be solved in~$2^{O(k)} n^{1+o(1)}$ time where~$k$ is the \param{treewidth} of the graph~\cite{BHM18}; however, an $2^{o(k)} n^{2-\varepsilon}$-time algorithm refutes the SETH~\cite{AWW16}.
-In fact, the construction actually proves the same running time lower bound with~$k$ being the \param{vertex cover number}.
-The reduction for the lower bound of \citet{RW13} also implicitly implies that the SETH is refuted by any~$f(k)(n+m)^{2-\varepsilon}$-time algorithm for \di{} for any computable function~$f$ when~$k$ is either the the \param{(vertex deletion) distance to chordal graphs} or the combined parameter \param{$h$-index and domination number}. \citet{ED16} adapted the reduction by \citeauthor{RW13} and proved that any~$f(k)(n+m)^{2-\varepsilon}$-time algorithm for \di{} parameterized by the \param{maximum degree}~$k$ for any computable function~$f$ refutes the SETH.
+Concerning FPT~in~P, \di{} can be solved in~$2^{O(k)} n^{1+o(1)}$ time where~$k$ is the \param{treewidth} of the graph~\cite{BHM18}.
+However, the reduction for the lower bound of \citet{RW13} implies that for any~$\varepsilon > 0$ a $2^{o(k)} n^{2-\varepsilon}$-time algorithm refutes the SETH, where~$k$ is either the \param{vertex cover number}, the \param{treewidth}, or the combined parameter \param{$h$-index and domination number}.
+Moreover, this reduction also implies that the SETH is refuted by any~$f(k)(n+m)^{2-\varepsilon}$-time algorithm for \di{} for any computable function~$f$ and~$\varepsilon > 0$ when~$k$ is the \param{(vertex deletion) distance to chordal graphs}. \citet{ED16} adapted the reduction by \citeauthor{RW13} and proved that any~$f(k)(n+m)^{2-\varepsilon}$-time algorithm for \di{} parameterized by the \param{maximum degree}~$k$ for any computable function~$f$ refutes the SETH.

-\myparagraph{Our Contribution.} We make progress towards systematically classifying the complexity of \di{} parameterized by structural graph parameters. \Cref{fig:param-hierarchy} gives an overview of previously known and new results and their implications (see \citet{BLS99} for definitions of the parameters).
+\paragraph{Our Contribution.} We make progress towards systematically classifying the complexity of \di{} parameterized by structural graph parameters. \Cref{fig:param-hierarchy} gives an overview of previously known and new results and their implications.

+We define the graph parameters for which we provide results in the sections where they are used; we refer to \citet{BLS99} for definitions of the remaining parameters in \Cref{fig:param-hierarchy}.